lagzya-dev/Oxide.Ext.Discord/Hooks.md

 }
 ```

- - Called when the intergrations in a guild have been updated?
+ - Called when the integration in a guild have been updated?

 ## Discord_MemberAdded
 ```csharp